ttmgr/Air_Metagenomics/urban_study_sampling_scheme.md

 ## Raw POD5 Data and Basecalling Instructions

 The raw sequencing signal data is available as `.pod5` files.
-These files are typically large and may be split into multiple parts, grouped by the sequencing run.
-Based on the ENA submission structure (see image `grafik.png`), runs seem to be associated with locations like `outer_belt`, `gracia_eixample`, and `greenbelt`.
+These files are typically large and are split into multiple parts, grouped by the sequencing run.

 **Important:**
 * A single sequencing run often contains multiplexed samples from different replicates or even locations.
 For example, the `greenbelt` run files also contain the data for `urbanbeach` samples.